Binance Market Update (2022-10-26)

 Binance

 Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include SSV, OP, and ILV, up by 23%, 20%, and 19%, respectively.
+Market outperformers include ILV, OP, and SUSHI, up by 31%, 18%, and 15%, respectively.

 Top stories of the day: